project-chip/connectedhomeip/examples/all-clusters-app/linux/README.md

 You can send a command to all-cluster-app to trigger specific event via all-cluster-app event named pipe /tmp/chip_all_clusters_fifo-<PID>.

-#### Trigger SoftwareFault events
+#### Trigger `SoftwareFault` events

-1. Generate event SoftwareFault when a software fault takes place on the Node.
+1. Generate event `SoftwareFault` when a software fault takes place on the Node.

 ```
 $ echo SoftwareFault > /tmp/chip_all_clusters_fifo-<PID>
 ```

-#### Trigger HardwareFault events
+#### Trigger `HardwareFault` events

-1. Generate event HardwareFaultChange to indicate a change in the set of hardware faults currently detected by the Node.
+1. Generate event `HardwareFaultChange` to indicate a change in the set of hardware faults currently detected by the Node.

 ```
 $ echo HardwareFaultChange > /tmp/chip_all_clusters_fifo-<PID>
 ```

-2. Generate event RadioFaultChange to indicate a change in the set of radio faults currently detected by the Node.
+2. Generate event `RadioFaultChange` to indicate a change in the set of radio faults currently detected by the Node.

 ```
 $ echo RadioFaultChange > /tmp/chip_all_clusters_fifo-<PID>
 ```

-3. Generate event NetworkFaultChange to indicate a change in the set of network faults currently detected by the Node.
+3. Generate event `NetworkFaultChange` to indicate a change in the set of network faults currently detected by the Node.

 ```
 $ echo NetworkFaultChange > /tmp/chip_all_clusters_fifo-<PID>
 ```

-4. Generate event BootReason to indicate the reason that caused the device to start-up, from the following set of BootReasons.
+4. Generate event `BootReason` to indicate the reason that caused the device to start-up, from the following set of `BootReasons`.

--   PowerOnReboot The Node has booted as the result of physical interaction with the device resulting in a reboot.
+-   `PowerOnReboot` The Node has booted as the result of physical interaction with the device resulting in a reboot.

--   BrownOutReset The Node has rebooted as the result of a brown-out of the Node’s power supply.
+-   `BrownOutReset` The Node has rebooted as the result of a brown-out of the Node’s power supply.

--   SoftwareWatchdogReset The Node has rebooted as the result of a software watchdog timer.
+-   `SoftwareWatchdogReset` The Node has rebooted as the result of a software watchdog timer.

--   HardwareWatchdogReset The Node has rebooted as the result of a hardware watchdog timer.
+-   `HardwareWatchdogReset` The Node has rebooted as the result of a hardware watchdog timer.

--   SoftwareUpdateCompleted The Node has rebooted as the result of a completed software update.
+-   `SoftwareUpdateCompleted` The Node has rebooted as the result of a completed software update.

--   SoftwareReset The Node has rebooted as the result of a software initiated reboot.
+-   `SoftwareReset` The Node has rebooted as the result of a software initiated reboot.

 ```